1:4.2 Climate Change

 .sub

-CO2CO_2: carbon dioxide level in subbasin (ppmv)
+CO2CO_2: carbon dioxide level at the start of the simulation (ppmv)

 Potential evapotranspiration method